LynskeyPerformance/Hahmo-Dash/README.md

 # Hahmo-Dash
-Hahmo Dashboard is an internal hub for Lynskey Performance's many needs.
-The dashboard takes on many metrics so users can have a clear and concise idea of how the company is performing.
+The dashboard takes on many metrics so users can have a clear and concise idea of how a particular company is performing.
 Ideally it is a one stop shop for operations as one may want to track revenues, operational costs, inventory, promotions, customer feedback and more.
+Followed EdRoh's tutorial https://youtu.be/0cPCMIuDk2I

 # Technologies Used
 ![MongoDB Label](https://img.shields.io/badge/MongoDB-4EA94B?style=for-the-badge&logo=mongodb&logoColor=white)